webzop/yii2-notifications/README.md

 # yii2-notifications
-Yii2 module to provide a notification managing system
+This module provide a notifications managing system for your yii2 application.